-Voor Pedestrian casualties Cyclist casualties Total
+Year Pedestrian casualties Cyclist casualties Total

-Year Fatal Serious Slight Total Fatal Serious Slight Total Total
+fear Fatal Serious Slight Total Fatal Serious Slight Total TULAI

 2016 1 6 25 32 1 10 34 45 77

 2017 0 9 23 32 0 8 26 34 66

 2018 0 6 17 23 0 7 28 35 58

 2019 2 11 22 35 0 7 22 29 64

 2020 1 5 14 20 1 4 16 21 41

 Total 4 37 101 142 2 36 126 164 306

-Fortunately, the numbers of pedestrian and cyclist casualties in Rugby Borough have shown a general decrease in recent years.
+The 2016 to 2020 casualty data summarised in Table R1 shows a decrease in the numbers of pedestrian and cyclist casualties in Rugby Borough.
 As overall collision numbers are fairly low, some caution is needed when analysing the data.
-In terms of time of day there were more collisions involving pedestrians and cyclists between 7am-9am than other times in the morning.
+In terms of time of day there were more collisions involving pedestrians and cyclists between 7am to 9am than other times in the morning.
 There were higher numbers of pedestrian collisions between 3pm and 5pm, possibly linked to education trips, whilst cyclist collisions occurred later, between 5pm and 6pm, reflecting commuting patterns.
 77% of all pedestrian and cyclist collisions were during hours of daylight.

 The majority of pedestrian and cyclist collisions occurred away from crossings.
 Most pedestrian collisions did not occur at junctions, but almost 75% of cyclist collisions were at junctions.

-Figure R1 shows the locations of collisions in Rugby, and this information has been used to focus on specific areas and to support proposals for future infrastructure to improve road safety outcomes.
+Figure R1 shows the locations of collisions in Rugby, and this information has been used to focus on specific areas and to support the LCWIP proposals for future infrastructure to improve road safety outcomes.
+In addition to these walking, wheeling and cycling schemes, road safety intelligence will be used to identify and implement specific casualty reduction schemes at locations with a significant history of injury collisions.